-7 Productivity Hacks for Working From Home During COVID-19
+7 Productivity Hacks When Working From Home

 The mere thought of working from home often elicits fantasies of leisurely mornings, afternoon workouts, delicious home-cooked lunches, and the ever so enviable joy of no commute.

 While these assumptions aren’t necessarily incorrect (the no commute joy is real), they leave out the other realities of working from home that require some major adjustment.
 Like accidentally wearing the same sweatshirt three days in a row because hey, the “office” dress code is as casual as it gets in your living room.
 Or working longer hours because you can’t seem to separate work from your personal life.
 Or suddenly realizing that it’s been four days since you left the house and talked to another human being (which, right now, sounds like a drop in the bucket, we know).

 The point is, while working from home certainly has its perks, it requires discipline and intention to maintain a productive and healthy work/life balance.
 And since we know you might be already on the brink of losing your sanity (we understand), we’re sharing five productivity hacks to not only help you tackle your to-do list, but also keep your mental health in tip-top shape.

 Yes, one of the perks of working from home is that you might have a little more flexibility with your schedule, but try to resist the urge to hit the “snooze” button until 49 seconds before you have to sign on for work.
 Use what would have been your “commute” time as “bonus” time to ease into your day.
 Listen to the radio or a podcast, brew some delicious coffee, or complete a work task without the concern of having to answer emails or respond to your coworkers on Slack immediately.

 Forget Multitasking—Batch Your Tasks Instead